 TL;DR

-We woke up to find our entire system crashed after bots hammered our API with millions of requests overnight.
-Without rate limiting, proper monitoring, or DDoS protection, our servers buckled under the load.
-We lost 8 hours of uptime and learned expensive lessons about building resilient systems.
+An ed-tech platform woke up to find its entire system crashed after bots hammered the API with millions of requests overnight.
+Without rate limiting, proper monitoring, or DDoS protection, the servers buckled under the load.
+The company lost 8 hours of uptime and learned expensive lessons about building resilient systems.

-At 3:17 AM, my phone exploded with alerts.
-By the time I fumbled awake and checked the dashboard, everything was red.
-Our servers had been down for over four hours, and I didn't even know it until customer complaints started rolling in.
+At 3:17 AM, the lead engineer's phone exploded with alerts.
+By the time he fumbled awake and checked the dashboard, everything was red.
+The servers had been down for over four hours, and nobody on the team knew it until student complaints started rolling in.

 The Night Everything Went Down

 The attack started at 11:23 PM.
-A botnet had discovered our API and started hammering it relentlessly.
-Our system, designed to handle maybe 100 requests per second on a busy day, was suddenly getting 50,000+ requests per second.
+A botnet had discovered the platform's API and started hammering it relentlessly.
+The system, designed to handle maybe 100 requests per second on a busy day, was suddenly getting 50,000+ requests per second.

-"Why didn't the alerts wake me up sooner?
-Because our monitoring service was hosted on the same server that went down.
-We were monitoring our system with our own system.
+"Why didn't the alerts wake anyone up sooner?
+Because the monitoring service was hosted on the same server that went down.
+The team was monitoring their system with their own system.
 Classic mistake."

 The Attack Timeline

-First bot requests hit our API.
+First bot requests hit the API.
 Traffic starts climbing rapidly.

 Connection pool exhausted.
 Database starts rejecting new connections.